 As more fully described in Section 11 of the Nodal Operating Guide, Constraint Management Plans (CMP) (formerly known as “Congestion Management Plans”) and Remedial Action Schemes (RAS) (formerly known as “Special Protection Systems”)—are devices or schemes that ERCOT, in its discretion, may employ when it anticipates that SCED alone may not be able to ensure secure operation of the transmission system under certain specific circumstances, or where operation under N-1-secure conditions may not allow for full utilization of the ERCOT transmission system.

 In some cases, imports and exports over DC Ties can impact congestion or stability conditions on the ERCOT System.
 In those instances, it is conceivable that ERCOT could devise or approve a CMP or RAS that would allow for use of the DC Tie above the level at which it would be constrained under normal N-1 operations.
-However, to that same extent, such a CMP or RAS introduces reliability risk.
+However, such a CMP or RAS introduces reliability risk.
 A RAS, for example, depends on the reliable operation of a set of automatic actions that are designed to eliminate an overload or other security violation in the event of a contingency.
 If that scheme does not work as planned due to some mechanical failure or other issue, transmission facilities could be damaged and may need to be taken out of service for extended periods of time, and ERCOT operators could be forced to take emergency actions, including shedding load, in an effort to avoid a wider system problem.

 Thus, while a CMP or RAS might enable greater transfers over the DC Ties under certain conditions in which the import or export flow would otherwise be constrained, ERCOT would also be required to consider the potential reliability impacts of such a proposal.
-Based on information currently available to ERCOT, ERCOT expects that it would not favor a CMP or RAS solution to address potential congestion impacted by one or more DC Ties, including the Southern Cross DC Tie.
-However, ERCOT’s evaluation of a proposed CMP or RAS is necessarily fact-specific; it depends on the specific set of actions proposed, the system topology impacted, and the reliability risks attendant to the proposal, among other things.
+Based on information currently available to ERCOT, ERCOT expects that it would have reliability concerns with a CMP or RAS solution to address potential congestion impacted by the Southern Cross DC Tie due to its size.
+ERCOT’s evaluation of a proposed CMP or RAS is necessarily fact-specific; it depends on the specific set of actions proposed, the system topology impacted, and the reliability risks attendant to the proposal, among other things.
 For this reason, ERCOT cannot categorically approve or reject a CMP or RAS at this time; ERCOT must evaluate any properly proposed CMP or RAS in light of the relevant facts and circumstances and in accordance with the ERCOT rules and policies in effect at the time of consideration.

 Other means of addressing congestion on DC Ties